gravitl/netmaker/docs/quick-start.rst

   ``sudo certbot certonly --manual --preferred-challenges=dns --email your@email.com --server https://acme-v02.api.letsencrypt.org/directory --agree-tos --manual-public-ip-logging-ok -d "*.<your base domain>"``

 The above command (using your domain instead of <your base domain>), will prompt you to enter a TXT record in your DNS service provider.
-Do this, and wait a few seconds before clicking enter, or it may fail and you will have to run the command again.
+Do this, and **wait one  minute** before clicking enter, or it may fail and you will have to run the command again.

 Prepare Firewall
 -----------------